 My menu plan when it is finished has notes all over it!
 Things like “Grammy Coming” and “Put roast in crock pot!” are there to remind me of important events that will effect my menu.
 I NEED these notes.
 They keep me on track.
 So, scribble away if need be!

 And my dear mothers who are in a season of life that feels overwhelming, do not…I repeat…DO NOT try to create extravagant meal plans.
 That time in your life is not now.
 Make a menu that is easy.
-In my Subscriber Freebies is a very simple Menu that is by no means healthy, but is by all means easy.
+In my Subscriber Bonuses is a very simple Menu that is by no means healthy, but is by all means easy.
 Do what you need to do to feed your family.
 You won’t always be in crisis mode.
-(If you’d like to access the Subscriber Freebies, all you need to do is put your email address in the box at the top right of this page, click on the link in the email that is sent to you, and the next time I send out a post, you’ll see the link and password to the Subscriber Freebie page at the bottom of that email. )
+(If you’d like to access the Subscriber Bonuses, all you need to do is put your email address in the box below, click on the link in the email that is sent to you, and the next time I send out a post, you’ll see the link and password to the Bonus page at the bottom of that email. 🙂 )

 Now, a little bit about the link up in Q&A style…

 As I mentioned on Monday, I have moved it from Monday to Wednesday as a way to encourage you mid-week.
 You do not have to link up something that matches what I write about, but you should link up only things that encourage homemakers because this is a “homemaking” link up.
 However, if you have an old post that fits what I’ve written about, by all means link it up!